Table of Contents

 Simple And Efficient

-Opening an escrow account is very a simple and quick step.
+Opening this account is a very simple and quick step.
 An escrow agent helps both parties to have an efficient and smooth transaction during the tenure.

 Confidentiality